-If a student withdraws before completing 60% of the term, the amount of financial aid earned must be determined, by performing a Return of Title IV (R2T4) funds calculation.
+If a student withdraws before completing more than 60% of the term, the amount of financial aid earned must be determined, by performing a Return of Title IV (R2T4) funds calculation.
+A student must complete more than 60% to avoid repayment.
 All unearned aid MUST be returned (canceled from the student's account).
 The student will be notified in writing if any aid must be returned and their total amount owed to the university.

 The amount of unearned aid is determined by a daily prorated ratio.
 Once the student has completed more than 60% of the term, they are considered to have earned all of their federal assistance they were scheduled to receive.

 Students considering withdrawing from Cal State East Bay are encouraged to contact the Office of Financial Aid to determine any financial aid impacts.

 Unearned financial aid funds will be returned in the following order:

 *Work-study wages earned are not included in the return of federal financial aid calculations.

 Any grant overpayment identified in the R2T4 calculation must be repaid by the student within 45 days of receiving notification from the Financial Aid Office.
 If the grant overpayment cannot be paid in full, a repayment plan may be arranged with the Student Financials Office.
 If a student does not repay the grant funds or make a satisfactory payment arrangement within 45 days, the account will be turned over to the U.S. Department of Education (ED) as an overpayment of federal funds.